rcdexta/hash19/README.md

                   #{'name' => 'hulk', 'power' => 'bulk', 'weapon' => {'name' => 'hands', 'id' => 3}}
 ```

-Note that `injection` always overrides the association trigger sinces the former is eager loaded and latter is lazy loaded thus avoiding the `N+1` calls.
+Note that `injection` always overrides the association trigger since the former is eager loaded and latter is lazy loaded thus avoiding the `N+1` calls.

 One other important thing to remember is that all the injections will happen in parallel.
 Hash19 uses [eldritch](https://github.com/beraboris/eldritch) gem to trigger multiple injections concurrently.